vadimkimmelman/vadimkimmelman.github.io/Presentations.md

 If you want a .pdf of the slides or posters, please send me an email.

+#2021

+Kuznetsova, A., A. Imashev, M. Mukushev, A. Sandygulova & V. Kimmelman (2021).
+Using Com- puter Vision to Analyze Non-manual Marking of Questions in KRSL. *1st International Workshop on Automatic Translation for Signed and Spoken Languages (AT4SSL).* August 2, 2021

+[2] Khristoforova, E. & V. Kimmelman (2021).
+Question-Answer pairs in Russian Sign Language: a corpus study. *FEAST*, June 3, 2021.

 # 2019

 Nikitina, T., A. Bugaeva, A. Hantgan, V. Kimmelman, S. Spronck, R. Voll.
 (2019).
 Who is that speaking?
 Towards a typology of speech attributing devices. *ALT 13*, Pavia, September 4-6.